allegro/allegro.tech/_posts/2015-05-06-automated-tests-with-geb-spock-and-groovy.md

 Why should we change our technology stack for automated tests?

 Fortunately we don’t have to.
 [Geb](http://gebish.org/) is the answer.
 It is kind of a wrapper on top of Selenium WebDriver and enriched with Groovy and Spock syntax
 (using Spock is optional).
-I strongly recommend you'd start your adventure with Geb from this starter:
+I strongly recommend you’d start your adventure with Geb from this starter:
 [Geb starter project](https://github.com/geb/geb-example-gradle)

 It is a sample project, prepared to run browser tests in Firefox, Chrome and PhantomJs.
 It is very simple to add your own runner (for continuous integration purposes for instance).
-It's based on Selenium WebDriver so you must remember you may use and easily migrate all the settings you used for standard
+It’s based on Selenium WebDriver so you must remember you may use and easily migrate all the settings you used for standard
 Selenium Java tests.
 You may now ask what’s so nice about Groovy, Spock and Geb?
 Let’s take a look at some code.

 ## The tool

 We’ll look at Allegro webpage through a shopping cart example and try to write some very basic test.
-We'll click the cart icon on the main page and check if we are redirected at an empty cart page.
+We’ll click the cart icon on the main page and check if we are redirected at an empty cart page.

-In our example we'll use [gradle](http://gradle.org/) for building our project and managing its dependencies.
+In our example we’ll use [gradle](http://gradle.org/) for building our project and managing its dependencies.
 For the start let’s clone the repository of Geb gradle example.

 ```
 git clone https://github.com/geb/geb-example-gradle